'Charlotte Salomon' composer feels her spirit guided him

 Salomon, the troubled child of a mother who committed suicide, grew up in a bourgeois, music-loving Jewish family in 1930s Berlin, coming to womanhood as the Nazis seized power.

-She is increasingly known in art circles for a body of work she called "Life? or Theatre?" which consisted of almost 800 watercolours linked by text and musical selections she worked on intensely while living in wartime exile in the south of France.
+She is increasingly known in art circles for a body of work she called "Life? or Theater?" which consisted of almost 800 watercolors linked by text and musical selections she worked on intensely while living in wartime exile in the south of France.

 Seemingly she was out of range of the Nazi extermination net - but not far enough to avoid being transported to Auschwitz and gassed there, while she was pregnant, in 1943 at the age of 26.